frostime/sy-query-view/README.md

 ### Custom View Components

 The plugin automatically creates a `query-view.custom.js`​ script in the `/data/public`​ directory.
 Using this script, you can create your own custom components.
-The default script

-You can write your own components in custom:
+Following this:

 ```ts
 /**